Italy's Integration Minister Cecile Kyenge has been a target of racist slurs since her appointment in April.

 "Immigration kills" was written on leaflets accompanying the dummies – a slogan Forza Nuova has previously used when referring to murders committed by immigrants in Italy.

 However, on Saturday the group denied that one of its members had thrown the bananas.
+Italian police are trying to identify the culprit.

 Support and condemnation